jcdorr003/workout-log-app/README.md

 #### MVP
 - Create database with users, workouts, and exercises
 - Build back-end with rails
-- Render workouts and exercises based on a weekly schedule
+- Implement CRUD for workouts and exercises.
+(See CRUD in previous section.)
+- Render all components with React to have simple UX for the user

-#### PostMVP EXAMPLE
+#### PostMVP

-- Connect to calender app
+- Convert to React Native

 ## React Component Hierarchy